 Why Consider the September Intake in UK Universities?

-In my experience, the September intake makes practical sense for a lot of reasons.
-First off, it's when the widest range of courses opens up.
+From my experience, cutting in September makes practical advice for several reasons.
+First, it’s when more courses are open.
 Universities run their full portfolio then, everything from medicine and engineering to arts and business.
 If you're coming from a system like India's, where exams wrap up around May or June, it gives you time over the summer to sort applications, visas, and travel without rushing into a mid-year start.

 Another thing I've noticed is how it lines up with job and internship cycles later on.
 Graduates from September starters often hit the market when big recruiters are hiring.
 Plus, there's usually more scholarship availability tied to this intake, though it varies by university.